siteorigin/vantage/themes/vantage/trunk/README.md

 #### 1.1
 * Added blog archive settings to change layout and thumbnail display.
 * Added widgetized area to the header.
 Designed for a single widget to replace site info text.
-* Slight fix to responsive CSS for WooCommerce integration.
+* Fix to responsive CSS for WooCommerce integration.
 * Premium: Added social media icons widget.
+* Premium: Added customizer settings.

 #### 1.0.13
 * Fixed issue with Meta Slider on home page.